CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 Improved Support for roboRIO Motion Profiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Additional support has been added for various feedforward terms (kS, kG, kV and KA).
+Additional support has been added for various feedforward terms (kS, kG, kV and kA).
 There is now improved integration with roboRIO motion profiling using velocity setpoints in position control modes, along with acceleration setpoints in velocity control modes.

 .. code-block:: java